-Thoughtful conversation is a thread running throughout the Thomas More program and is reflected through extracurricular activities as well as the academic work.
-The activities are aimed at the development of the student as well as the common good of the program.
+Indeed, thoughtful conversation is a thread running throughout the Saint Thomas More Scholarship Program and is reflected through extracurricular activities as well as the academic work.
+The activities listed below are aimed at the development of the student as well as the common good of the program, and active participation will be expected from scholars.